apache/cordova-docs/docs/en/edge/guide/getting-started/windows-phone-7/index.md

 6. Build your project for the device
 ------------------------------------

-In order to test your application on a device, the device must be registered.
-Click [here](http://msdn.microsoft.com/en-us/library/gg588378(v=VS.92).aspx) to read documentation on deploying and testing on your Windows Phone.
+To test your application on a device, the device must be registered.
+MSDN provides [documentation](http://msdn.microsoft.com/en-us/library/gg588378(v=VS.92).aspx) to help deploy and test your Windows Phone.

 - Make sure your phone is connected, and the screen is unlocked
 - In Visual Studio, select 'Windows Phone Device' from the top drop-down menu.
-- Hit the green **play button** beside the drop-down menu to start debugging or press F5.
+- Press the green **play** button next to the main drop-down menu to start debugging, or type __F5__.

     ![](img/guide/getting-started/windows-phone-7/wpd.png)